The University of Texas Medical Branch requires at least 120 semester hours to complete a bachelor's degree.

 Prospective students can contact the college's Office of Accessibility Services to learn more about any support and accomodations offered.
 These conversations are usually kept confidential and will not be shared with the admissions office if you do not wish to share.

 ✅ UT Medical Branch has distance learning options for students who are interested in taking classes online.

 ✅ UT Medical Branch offers some credit for Advanced Placement (AP) classes taken in high school.
 Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.

-UT Medical Branch does not offer an honors program or a Freshman Honor College..
+❌ UT Medical Branch does not offer an honors program or a Freshman Honor College.

 Students can still look for internships during the summer, or gain work experience with a part-time job.
-While UT Medical Branch does not require internships for students in any majors, internships are a great way to get work experience, discover career paths that might fit you, or rule out ones that don't.
+While UT Medical Branch does not require internships for students of any major, internships can help students gain hands-on work experience for their resume, and explore career paths that interest them without committing to one path.

-Each branch of the miltary has its own ROTC program, but not every program is available at every school.
+Each branch of the miltary has its own ROTC program, but not every program is available at every college.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.

 UT Medical Branch does not have any ROTC programs.